TimothyDanielQlik/git-site/docs/recover.md

     ...
     ```

     The `reflog` keeps a record of when the tip of a branch was updated.
     Deleting a commit is also like updating the tip of a branch.
 The reflof is ordered.

-    ???
-Info
+    !!!
+Note
         Remember that a git reset takes the commit message from the commit you are reseting the branch to, and puts a `reset:` infront.
 Use this to located deleted commits.

     The commit I wan to recover is bcbb398 (the commit above it was `reset`).